Tandyn Almer: Career

 In 1970, he produced the Dennis Olivieri album Come to the Party.
 While a songwriter for A&M Records in the early 1970s, he was introduced to and became friends with Wilson; in a 2010 interview, Wilson characterized Almer as his "best friend".
 According to musician Joseph Deaguero, who introduced Almer to Wilson, "Everyone thought he was going to be the next Dylan or Elton John.
 Tandyn was totally an eccentric, but he was in a league of his own.
 You listen to his music and say, 'God, this guy was really good.'"
 Although they ultimately became estranged owing to a variety of factors (including Almer's alleged theft of recording equipment from the Beach Boys Studio and an alleged extramarital affair between Marilyn Wilson and Almer), the two collaborated in the early 1970s on several projects, including an aborted album of re-recorded Beach Boys songs with more topical lyrics for A&M, an intensive weeklong study of George Gershwin's "Rhapsody in Blue" and the Beach Boys singles "Marcella" and "Sail On, Sailor".
+While frequently caricatured by Beach Boys insiders as a kind of precocious/debaucherous corollary to Wilson's 1966-67 social circle, Almer encouraged Wilson to continue to seek professional remediation of his mental health condition throughout their friendship, which largely coincided with one of the most psychologically tumultuous periods in the songwriter's life.

-Almer invented a water pipe called the Slave-Master, described by Jack S. Margolis and Richard Clorfene in A Child's Garden of Grass as "the perfect bong".
+During this period, Almer invented a water pipe called the Slave-Master, described by Jack S. Margolis and Richard Clorfene in A Child's Garden of Grass as "the perfect bong".

-He moved to the Washington metropolitan area in the mid 1970s to work on a film soundtrack; after the project fell through, Almer lived there for the remainder of his life.
+Around 1974, Almer moved to the Washington metropolitan area, where he lived for the remainder of his life.
 Although he wrote songs for the annual Hexagon satirical revue and several fake books (consisting of simplified arrangements of popular songs), he mainly subsisted on "intermittent royalty checks".
 His bipolar disorder often resulted in "erratic mood swings" and abject insomnia; according to Thomas Bernath (a musician who befriended Almer), "He used to tell me the music got better the longer he stayed awake.
-He didn’t feel like playing until he had been awake for two or three days."
+He didn't feel like playing until he had been awake for two or three days."
 Almer continued to record prolifically, amassing a private collection of hundreds of tapes.

 Death

-Almer died on January 18, 2013, aged 70, from a combination of illnesses, including atrial fibrillation, congestive heart failure, and chronic obstructive pulmonary disease.
-Shortly after, Along Comes Tandyn, an album consisting of demos of his early songs recorded by professional studio musicians, was released in 2013 on Sundazed Records.
-In the liner notes, Parke Puterbaugh, a former senior editor of Rolling Stone, called Almer “one of the lost and hidden voices of the '60s," adding that Almer "left behind a body of work that's ripe for rediscovery.”
+Almer died in McLean, Virginia on January 8, 2013, aged 70, from a combination of illnesses, including atrial fibrillation, congestive heart failure, and chronic obstructive pulmonary disease.
+Shortly after, Along Comes Tandyn, an album consisting of demos of his early songs recorded by professional studio musicians, was released in 2013 on Sundazed Music.
+In the liner notes, Parke Puterbaugh, a former senior editor of Rolling Stone, called Almer "one of the lost and hidden voices of the '60s," adding that Almer "left behind a body of work that's ripe for rediscovery."